 Temporary Construction Emissions - For most projects, analysis of construction emissions includes a qualitative discussion of best management practices for reducing fugitive dust and a summary of any agreements between the project sponsor and local clean air agency.
 For some larger projects or those lasting more than five years at one location, a quantitative emissions analysis of construction activities may be recommended.
-Consult sextont@wsdot.wa.gov for more details.
+Consult the Air Quality and Energy Policy Specialist for more details.

-For requirements on handling and disposing of asbestos.
+Requirements on handling and disposing of asbestos are covered in the Hazardous Materials Chapter.
 (See Chapter 447.)

-Fugitive Dust - Particulate matter suspended in the air by wind or human activity.
+Fugitive Dust - Particulate matter is small particles suspended in the air by wind or human activity.
 For projects involving earthwork, construction plans and specifications should be evaluated to identify possible dust producing activities and appropriate Best Management Practices (BMPs).
 BMPs are required for all WSDOT projects.